-• The liability figures carried by the company in the Annual Return must be stated in the opinion.

-• The liability figures derived by the Appointed Actuary must be stated in the opinion.
+- The liability figures carried by the company in the Annual Return must be stated in the opinion. - The liability figures derived by the Appointed Actuary must be stated in the opinion.

-This section must contain an original signature of the Appointed Actuary, the Appointed Actuary's name in type, and the date of signing.
+This section must contain an original signature of the Appointed Actuary, the Appointed Actuary's name in type the date and location of signing.

-The actuarial opinions presented to the shareholders and policyholders of an insurance company should be essentially the same as the opinions filed with OSFI.
-Should this not be the case, the Appointed Actuary is required to disclose in writing to OSFI the material differences between the opinions, as well as the rationale for such differences.
+The actuarial opinions presented to the shareholders and policyholders of the company should be essentially the same as the opinions filed with OSFI.
+Should this not be the case, the Appointed Actuary must disclose in writing to OSFI the material differences between the opinions, as well as the rationale for such differences.